Operation Overlord: Germany

 Allied forces in northern France reported the capture of 47,000 Germans in June, 36,000 in July, and 150,000 in August, a total of 233,000 for the three months of Overlord.
-Around 80,000 German soldiers are buried in Normandy, although this figure does include an unreported number of Germans who died prior to the battle and those who died in captivity after the end of the fighting.
+Around 80,000 German soldiers are buried in Normandy, although this figure includes an unreported number of Germans who died before the battle or in captivity after the end of the fighting.

 German forces in France reported losses of 158,930 men between D-Day and 14 August, just before the start of Operation Dragoon in Southern France.
 In action at the Falaise pocket, 50,000 men were lost, of whom 10,000 were killed and 40,000 captured.
 Sources vary on the total German casualties.
-Niklas Zetterling notes that OB West's figures for summer 1944 in the west (thus including in its scope Operation Dragoon in southern France) amounted to 289,000: 23,019 killed, 67,060 wounded, and 198,616 missing.
-He states that the record is generally reliable, but also that it might have underestimated losses in some places, such as Cherbourg.
+Niklas Zetterling notes that OB West's figures for summer 1944 in the west (including Operation Dragoon in southern France) amounted to 289,000: 23,019 killed, 67,060 wounded, and 198,616 missing.
+He states that the record is generally reliable, but also that it may have underestimated losses in some places, such as Cherbourg.
 (Note: The German official history stated that Army Group G, which faced the Dragoon landings, suffered 141,000 casualties by mid-September.
 This figure is based on several internal reports and work conducted by German historians.)
-Zetterling goes on to estimate specifically German army casualties in the Normandy region specifically from June 6 to August as 210,000; however, he also notes that "the Germans most likely suffered further manpower losses when air or naval bases were overrun.
+Zetterling goes on to estimate German army casualties in the Normandy region specifically from June 6 to August as 210,000; however, he notes that "the Germans most likely suffered further manpower losses when air or naval bases were overrun.
 On this no figures have been available for this study."
-Other sources arrive at higher estimates: 400,000 (200,000 killed or wounded and a further 200,000 captured), 500,000 (290,000 killed or wounded, 210,000 captured), (Note: The German official history highlights Allied intelligence reports that indicated OB West lost 400–500,000 men) to 530,000 in total.
+Other sources arrive at higher estimates: 400,000 (200,000 killed or wounded and a further 200,000 captured), 500,000 (290,000 killed or wounded, 210,000 captured), (Note: The German official history highlights Allied intelligence reports that indicated OB West lost 400,000 to 500,000 men) to 530,000 in total.